 On August 16, 2022, President Biden signed into law the Inflation Reduction Act of 2022, which includes an Alternative Minimum Tax based on the Adjusted Financial Statement Income of Applicable Corporations.
 Based on our initial evaluation, we do not believe the Inflation Reduction Act will have a material impact on our income tax provision and cash taxes.
-However, future U.S. Department of the Treasury guidance and regulations could result in changes in this initial conclusion.
+However, future taxes, but we continue to monitor U.S. Department of the Treasury guidance and regulations could result in changes in this initial conclusion.